FREMM multipurpose frigate: Canada

 In April 2013, the French government showcased the FREMM class in Halifax, Nova Scotia, with the hope of selling to the Royal Canadian Navy for the Single Class Surface Combatant Project.

 In September 2017, a variant of the FREMM was offered directly to the Ministry of Defence, in an attempt to protect intellectual property.
 This direct bid included delivery of the first ship in 2019 if accepted within the year and a fixed price of $30 billion for all 15 ships, versus the $62 billion estimated for the government's prime-contractor ship building plan.
 In December 2017 the offer was rejected by the Public Services and Procurement Canada, citing the unsolicited nature of the bid as undermining the fair and competitive nature of the procurement".
 In October 2018, the Type 26 design was chosen by Canada as the winner of the program.
-On 8 February 2019, a contact was signed by Canada to build Type 26 vessels.
+On 8 February 2019, a contract was signed by Canada to build Type 26 vessels.